 3. How does Barclays utilise information associated with a submitted trade request?

 The receipt of a trade request as well as any information associated with a trade request does not influence any pricing or hedging activity undertaken by Barclays prior to the acceptance of the trade request.
 If a trade request is rejected, whether as a result of Last Look or otherwise, no information associated with the trade request is used to influence any pricing or hedging activity subsequently undertaken by Barclays.

 4. Do all clients have the same Last Look settings?

-No. Last Look settings – including the prescribed time delay and the price tolerance – may vary by client, based on each client’s connection type, trading platform, trading pattern, and other factors.
+No. Last Look settings – including the price tolerance – may vary by client, based on each client’s connection type, trading platform, trading pattern, and other factors.
 Thus, Last Look settings for a single client using multiple connections and trading platforms may differ across those connections and platforms.

 We understand that Last Look-like functionalities are commonly used across the electronic FX trading industry.